TheMadNeutrino/N-Pad/README.md

 N-Pad

-The N-Pad is a 7-key macropad, equipped with a rotary encoder, OLED screens and 16 addressable LED.
+The N-Pad is a 7-key macropad, equipped with a rotary encoder, OLED screen and 16 addressable LED.
 The heart of this pad is XIAO RP2040, controlled via KMK firmware.
 N-Pad compounds of 3 main elements: PCB, Bottom (main) part of the case and the top part.